 Also their work fig 2 suggest rapid changes See fig 2 Original fig 4B, It’s also noted that the African Humid periods are not closely associated with the ice age cycles which appear to be in 100 thousand year cycles.
 More about that too later.

 this African dry-moist flipflop could give grounds for the speculation that it’s the direct cause of the ‘out of Africa’ tendency.
 Mammoths presumably came out of Africa and lots of other “Afrotheria” ; even humans.
-Consequently it could be that the moist periods provided an excellent biotope to thrive and devellop for countless species and then the following dry period caused the biotope to collapse, forcing the members either to migrate elsewhere or perish.
+Consequently it could be that the moist periods provided an excellent biotope to thrive and devellop for countless species and then the following dry period caused the biotope to collapse, forcing its members to either migrate elsewhere or perish.

 Original study: Skonieczny C, et al 2019, Monsoon-driven Saharan dust variability over the past 240,000 years.
 Science Advances 02 Jan 2019: Vol. 5, no. 1, eaav1887; DOI: 10.1126/sciadv.aav1887